Spring-Boot-Framework/dog-api-rest-hateoas/README.md

 This app provides simple Dogs API and decorates it with HATEOAS links.
 Links work with dynamic actions (adoptions API).
+Add Dog Adoption by POST.
+Adoption is in SHELTERED state, use links to move between states up to ADOPTED.

 # Technologies: